inorganik/countUp.js/README.md

 ```

 ### Example with vanilla js
-This is what I used in the demo.
+This is what is used in the demo.
 Checkout index.html and demo.js.

 main.js:
 ```js